wangfeng70117/Gaussian-Extracting/doc/dataset.md

 The original datasets such as LERF, MIP-NERF, and LLFF can be downloaded from [LLFF, Mip-NeRF-360](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1), [LERF](https://drive.google.com/drive/folders/1vh0mSl7v29yaGsxleadcj-LCZOE_WEWB).
 These data sets are public data sets for the field of 3D reconstruction.

-In particular, in LERF's figurines data set, we provide a pre-trained model trained using original 3DGS and Gaussian Grouping, provide images from various perspectives of 3D scenes trained by the two methods.
-These images can be used for the evaluation of reconstruction quality

 ## 1. Segmentation Quality
 We also provide a script for evaluating IoU and Boundary-IoU.
 You can change the output path to your output folder and run the script.